granturing/spark-power-bi/README.md

 spark.powerbi.clientid
 ```

 Rather than using your personal AD credentials for publishing data, you may want to create a service account instead.
 Then you can logon to Power BI using that account and share the data sets and dashboards with other users in your organization.
 Unfortunately, there's currently no other way of authenticating to Power BI.
 Hopefully in the future there'll be an organization-level API token that can publish shared data sets, without having to use an actual AD account.
+You can also use a Power BI group when publishing data.

 ### Setting Up Azure Active Directory
 You'll need to create an application within your Azure AD in order to have a client id to publish data sets.